 The 2016 F-150 had four different engine options to choose from, which affected the towing capacity of the truck and rightfully so.
 There are other things that affect the capacity numbers as well like axle ratio, cab configuration or cab style, 4WD or 2WD configurations and so on so you need to refer to the charts in order to get an accurate number.

-I tried to make a "resource guide" for the 2016 Ford F-150's towing capacity in order to eliminate some of the confusion that may come from so much information that you will find on the towing charts and wanted to make it easier and more convenient, at the same time so I hope this article does just that!
+I tried to make a "resource guide" for the 2016 Ford F-150's towing capacity in order to eliminate some of the confusion that may come from so much information that is compiled within the charts and wanted to make it easier and more convenient, at the same time, so I hope this article does just that!

 2016 F-150 Towing Overview

 The towing capacity for the 2016 Ford F-150 was between 4,900-12,200 lbs. for all models, which includes all engines, axle ratios, and cab configurations for both conventional and 5th wheel specs.